MicrosoftDocs/gestures-docs/unity-tutorials-introduction.md

     ![Ptimitives being generateded](Images\UnityObjectSpawn.png)

 > [!TIP]
 > Take a look at the **Console** window of the Unity editor.
-You will find various messages, warnings and errors there - generated by both our code and the Unity platform itself.
+You will find there various messages, warnings and errors, generated by the various entities in our scene and the Unity platform itself.

 ## Step 4 - Using a Gesture to Generate New 3D-Primitives in the Scene